 - Tuition and fees for the fall semester will be due in early August.

 Summer in Marquette: Just can't wait to get here?
 Don't.
 There is plenty going on in Marquette during the summer for those who are still undecided about their vacation plans.
+Recent Marquette honors include being named one of the United States' best paddling towns as well as one of the best places in the Midwest for Millenials searching for jobs.
 Here is just a sample of activities:

 - The Lake Superior Theatre, also known as the Boathouse Theater, for summer shows.